San7o/hive-operator/README.md

 Hive is an eBPF-based file access monitoring Kubernetes operator.

-Currently, only pods using containerd runtime are supported.

-# Usage
+# Basic Usage

-Specify a path to monitor by using a custom resource with the following
+You can specify a path to monitor and in which containers by specifying an `HivePolicy`, for example:
-format:

 ```yaml
 apiVersion: hive-operator.com/v1alpha1